llvm/llvm-project/README.md

 The LLVM project has multiple components.
 The core of the project is itself called "LLVM".
 This contains all of the tools, libraries, and header files needed to process intermediate representations and converts it into object files.
-Tools include an assembler, disassembler, bitcode analyzer, and bitcode optimizer.
-It also contains basic regression tests.
+Tools include an assembler, disassembler, bitcode analyzer, bitcode optimizer and also basic regression tests.

 C-like languages use the [Clang](http://clang.llvm.org/) front end.
 This component compiles C, C++, Objective C, and Objective C++ code into LLVM bitcode